 Without access to water, children in the Azawak region of Africa spend all day, every day searching for water instead of attending school

-Together, with help from students like you, we can make a direct difference to thousands of children enabling access to education, health, economic security, and more.
+Together, we can make a direct difference to thousands of children enabling access to education, health, economic security, and more.

 Houlaye is an 11-year-old Nigerien girl.